-There's A Long, Ignominous Trail Of Bans, Registries, Forced Relocation
+There's A Long, Ignominous Trail Of Bans, Registries And Forced Relocation

 Iranian students were required to report to the Immigration and Naturalization Service, where they would have to show a passport, arrival and departure forms for immigration, and proof of full-time enrollment in school, including a completion date and current address.

-When reporting to the Service, students would also have their duration status in the country changed from "indefinite" to one-year increments.
+When reporting to the INS, students would also have their duration status in the country changed from "indefinite" to one-year increments.
 They were required to repeat the process every year until they completed their degree.

 The following April, Carter announced that all Iranian visas were immediately invalidated, with a few exceptions made for such things as humanitarian concerns.

-NSEERS: A Muslim registry?
+NSEERS: A Muslim Registry?

 All but one of the 25 countries targeted had Muslim-majority populations.
-The program required non-citizen males 16 and older to report to immigration officials for interviews at designated entry and exit ports.
+The program required noncitizen males 16 and older to report to immigration officials for interviews at designated entry and exit ports.

-And while the U.S. tracks all visitors entering and leaving the country, NSEERS went further in requiring annual reporting updates and asking questions Brooklyn College professor Moustafa Bayoumi said infringe upon free thought and free expression.
+And while the U.S. tracks all visitors entering and leaving the country, NSEERS went further in requiring annual reporting updates and asking questions that Brooklyn College professor Moustafa Bayoumi said infringe upon free thought and free expression.
 Bayoumi, author of How Does It Feel To Be a Problem?: Being Young and Arab in America, said NSEERS officials asked "questions that did not concern their immigration status."

 The program that once cost as much as $10 million annually became less relevant as the use of biometric data increased, and it was halted in the spring of 2011.